 Broad, saddle-leather belts drive the arcane Boby mill*, elevators and barley weighing machines with their hypnotic musical rhythm.
 The glorious open-top mash tun (mash is believed to be a corruption of maceration) is the biggest of the three still in use in Scotland.
 Like a giant porridge, barley mixes with soft Islay water in a devil’s cauldron.
 Unlike much of today’s industrialised whisky processes, this is a slower, more gentle way of extracting sugars from the grist.
 It takes time to mash at Bruichladdich the original way; there is no short cut.

 Fermentation, too, is slow.
 The original huge vessels (washbacks) made of towering Douglas Fir are the ultimate in the cooper’s art.
 As the great winemakers discovered, for ultimate purity, wooden vats are best: wood absorbs heat generated during the alcohol creation, allowing a longer, slower, more gentle fermentation than steel.
-60% of the whisky's flavour is created in these 130 year old wooden vats, we want to take our time to get it right so we use half the volume of yeast and take twice as long.
+Many of the whisky's complex flavours are created in these old wooden vats, so we take our time to get it right.

 *The Boby mill is the most precision piece of kit in the set up.
 We can regulate the crushing rollers with an astonishing degree of accuracy so that each variety of barley, each terroir's produce, each harvest can be milled to precise tolerances.
 It was refurbished by the only man in the country with the expertise to do so, two weeks before he died.